JupyterHub Basics

 Key points:

 • /home/jovyan — your personal persistent directory.
 Files here are not lost when your server stops.
+Each user’s data is stored in a separate subdirectory on the shared volume, isolated by username.
+It is private — other participants cannot see it.

 • /tmp — temporary storage, cleared on restart.
 Do not store important work here.

 👩🎓 Participants: Always save your work under /home/jovyan.
-If you use the terminal to download large datasets, prefer /tmp to avoid filling the shared volume.
+If you need to download large datasets temporarily, use /tmp to avoid filling your home directory.
+If you run out of space, contact your course administrator.

 UZH ZI Cloud —